fanf2/ssh-box/README.md

 When decrypting a file, the header is searched for a recipient whose key type and public key blob match the user's ssh key.

-The user's ssh key pair is converted using libsodium [`crypto_sign_ed25519_pk_to_curve25519()` and `crypto_sign_ed25519_sk_to_curve25519()`][to curve25519], and the resulting key pair is used to decrypt the AEAD secret blob using libsodium [`crypto_box_seal_open()`][sealed box].
+The user's ssh-ed25519 key pair is converted using libsodium [`crypto_sign_ed25519_pk_to_curve25519()` and `crypto_sign_ed25519_sk_to_curve25519()`][to curve25519], and the resulting key pair is used to decrypt the AEAD secret blob using libsodium [`crypto_box_seal_open()`][sealed box].

+Or if the user's private key is ssh-rsa, it is used to decrypt the secret blob with RSA-OAEPas described above.

 ### ciphertext